VinceSilvestro/VinceSilvestroIT1025/README.md

 - ### Client-Server
      GitHub is a Client-Server experience.
 Users like myself and my classmates (the clients) can access GitHub because we are all connected through servers.
 Together the servers make up a centralized virtual database.
 In many cases users can also commnuicate with one another through the GitHub platform.
 - ### Cloud Computing
-   GitHub is considered Cloud Computing because it provides users with mobile access to data
+   GitHub is considered Cloud Computing because it provides users with mobile access to data: GitHub files, folders and more are stored in "the cloud."
+Before the internet, the repository for data was usually a local machine, and only accessible to computers logged into a Local Area Network.
+Today, the "repo" for data *is* the cloud.
 ---

 <p align="center">